agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 }' http://127.0.0.1:8000/signin/
 ```

-This should retorn a JWT token, save it.
+This should return a JWT token.
+Save it.

 ## Logout

-Now lets create a new endpoint to logout our users.
+Now let's create a new endpoint to log out our users.

 #### ~/fiber-jwt-auth/handlers/auth.go